Buying someone a special gift is not always the easiest task to get right.

 However, for decades one gift has continually shone through as a perfect way to express that right mix of gratitude and pride - A classic watch.

-With Christmas fast approaching, the team at the Melbourne Watch Company has put together a few thoughts on what we think a gift giver should keep in mind when looking to purchase a classic watch.
+With this in mind, the team at the Melbourne Watch Company has put together a few thoughts on what we think a gift giver should keep in mind when looking to purchase a classic watch.